Kotauror/java-http-server/Readme.md

 `!define PUBLIC_DIR {/Users/justynazygmunt/Desktop/cob_spec/public}`

 4c.
-Remember to remove `-` from the beginning of both lines in the 'User-Defined Variables' section.
+Remember to remove `-` from the beginning of both lines in the `User-Defined Variables` section!
 Only then the variables will be visible to the testing framework.

 5. Click Save.